emustudio/emuStudio/docs/_documentation/user/_doc/brainduck/brainduck-mem.md

 BrainDuck CPU reads/writes instructions from/to the memory.
 Memory updates its cells and notifies debugger in emuStudio about the update.

-Memory plug-in contains simple graphical window, a GUI, which provides a set of the following features:
+Memory plugin contains simple graphical window, a GUI, which provides a set of the following features:

 - paginated view of memory cells, arranged into 16x16 table per page.
 - cells are displayed in hexadecimal form and can be changed directly by user.